Watchmaker Glossary

 Fin

-Organ against which air friction moderates the speed of a moving object, such as the arm of a gravity escapement.
+Organ against which air friction moderates the speed of a mobile, such as the arm of a gravity escapement.

 Fitting Action of adjusting the period of a pendulum by lengthening or shortening this oscillator.